-Industrial pharmacy can be an extremely rewarding career path and can lead to managerial positions or other positions that are not traditionally associated with pharmacy within the same company.
+Industrial pharmacy can be an extremely rewarding career path, leading to managerial and other positions that are not traditionally associated with pharmacy.

-A role which involves many different skills is that of a Qualified Person (QP).
-Here you are responsible for releasing product for supply to the market and confirming that it has been made and tested to the required quality standards in line with the registered methods and processes.
-Roles in Quality Assurance can involve overseas travel to either other locations in your own company or to the sites of suppliers.
+A role which involves many different skills is that of Qualified Person, or QP.
+QPs are responsible for releasing product for supply to the market and confirming that it has been made and tested to the required quality standards in line with the registered methods and processes.
+Roles in quality assurance can involve overseas travel to either other locations in your own company or to the sites of suppliers.